VenexCon/100-days-of-code/log.md

 I asked a question on stack overflow and got some...heated responses, soft skills seem to be lacking in the developer world.
 I need to better utilise more up to date functions,and ensure that before using free-code-camp soloutions, to check if their are more up to date, or common methods.

 ## Day 11 Febuary 7th
 Decided to carry on with freecode camp, although i still want to get a better grasp of CSS where possible.
 Before carrying on with freecode camp i want to get the DIV background width =100% and center the wording and submission form.
+Decided against the background color as it did not look right.